Articles Posted in DUI

 This seemingly schizophrenic roll-out of statutes has important and fascinating historic roots, that have occurred since the early 1900s.
 For example, forensic breathalyzers were only invented and deployed in the late 1930s.
 Before that, an officer had to obtain a blood alcohol content test in any case that needed that proof of intoxication (e.g., a crash occurred, and the suspected drunk driver was not conscious).

-The criminal arraignment in Michigan is your first court date.
-In all criminal cases you have an absolute right to an arraignment.
-This is an “absolute right” because it is protected by the U.S. Constitution’s Sixth Amendment.
-This Amendment reads in part “in all criminal prosecutions the accused shall enjoy the right to be informed of the nature and cause of the accusation.”
+The criminal arraignment is the first formal court appearance in your case, marking the beginning of the legal process.
+In Michigan, as in all states, you have an absolute right to an arraignment.
+This right is deeply rooted in history, reflecting the foundational principles of justice in the United States.
+The U.S. Constitution’s Sixth Amendment guarantees that “in all criminal prosecutions, the accused shall enjoy the right to be informed of the nature and cause of the accusation.”
+This safeguard ensures transparency and fairness, allowing individuals to know the charges they face and begin preparing their defense.

 A drunk driving conviction has lifelong consequences.
 Long after your driver’s license has been restored, you’ll still have the DUI conviction on your permanent record.
 The good news is that the expungement laws in Michigan for DUI cases have recently been changed.